 - (a) Assignment in General.
 Except as provided in this rule, criminal cases shall be assigned to judicial officers by random draw.
-Work parity shall be maintained among active district judges, provided that a majority of active district judges may adjust the assignment of criminal cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of criminal cases shall be subject to the approval of the Chief Judge. - (b) Random Draw by Computer.
+Work parity shall be maintained among active district judges, provided that a majority of active district judges may adjust the assignment of criminal cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of criminal cases among the judicial officers of the court.
+All other reassignments of cases shall be subject to the approval of the Chief Judge. - (b) Random Draw by Computer.
 The clerk shall maintain a computerized program to achieve work parity among judicial officers through random and public assignment of new criminal cases.
 A senior judge may decline assignment of criminal cases and, on notice to the Chief Judge, limit participation in the random draw by a stated percentage.